A market impact game under transient price impact: Statement of results

-We refer to the right-hand panel of Figure \ref{StrategiesFig} for an illustration of the oscillations of the vector $\bm w$.
+We refer to the right-hand panel of Figure~\ref{StrategiesFig} for an illustration of the oscillations of the vector $\bm w$.
 As shown in the left-hand panel of the same figure, similar oscillations occur for the vector ${\bm v}$ and hence for equilibria with arbitrary initial conditions.
-The mathematical analysis for ${\bm v}$, however, is much harder than for ${\bm w}$, and at this time we are not able to prove a result that could be an analogue of Proposition \ref{oscillations prop} for the vector $\bm v$.
-The existence of oscillations of ${\bm w}$ and ${\bm v}$ is also not limited to exponential decay kernels as can be seen from numerical experiments; see Figure \ref{PowerlawStrategiesFig} for an illustration.
-We refer to Remark \ref{FinancialInterpretRemark} for a possible financial interpretation of the oscillations arising in the hot-potato game.
-Already here we point out that for a single financial agent optimal strategies will always be buy-only or sell-only for the decay kernels used in Figures \ref{StrategiesFig} and \ref{PowerlawStrategiesFig} (see \cite[Theorem 1]{ASS}).
-Therefore, the oscillations in our two-agent setting that are observed in these figures must necessarily result from the interaction of both agents.
+The mathematical analysis for ${\bm v}$, however, is much harder than for ${\bm w}$, and at this time we are not able to prove a result that could be an analogue of Proposition~\ref{oscillations prop} for the vector $\bm v$.
+The existence of oscillations of ${\bm w}$ and ${\bm v}$ is also not limited to exponential decay kernels as can be seen from numerical experiments; see Figure~\ref{random grid figure} for power law decay and a randomly generated, non-equidistant time grid.

-We can now turn to presenting the main mathematical result of this paper.
-It is concerned with the cease of oscillations of both $\bm v$ and $\bm w$ when the parameter $\theta$ increases.
-Intuitively it is clear that increased transaction costs will penalize oscillating strategies and thus lead to a smoothing of the equilibrium strategies.
-As a matter of fact, one can see in Figure \ref{nonosc fig} that for $\theta=2$ all oscillations have disappeared so that equilibrium strategies are then buy-only or sell-only.
-One can therefore wonder whether between $\theta=0$ and $\theta=2$ there might be a \emph{critical value} $\theta^*$ at which all oscillations of $\bm v$ and $\bm w$ disappear but below which oscillations are present.
-That is, for $\theta\ge\theta^*$ all equilibrium strategies should be either buy-only or sell-only, while for $\theta<\theta^*$ equilibrium strategies should contain both buy and sell trades (at least for certain values of $N$ and $\rho$).
-The following theorem confirms that such a critical value $\theta^*$ does indeed exist.
-We can even determine its precise value.